Sick notes for missed classes and withdrawals

 • HCS professionals are familiar with your situation and how it affected your ability to work/study/write exams

-• Retroactively, if you were a regular user of the HCS services during the time of difficulty and there is enough supporting information in your file to validate your request
+• Retroactive considerations may be possible if you were regularly accessing HCS services at the time of difficulty and there is enough information in your file to support your request

-(If you need a letter to support a request for retroactive withdrawals, please make an appointment with your counsellor.)
+• If you need a letter to support a request for retroactive withdrawals, please make an appointment with your counsellor.
+In addition, you need to demonstrate that you have a relevant issues management plan, which can be developed with support from HCS

 Fraser International College's policy states that you do not need a sick note from a doctor for minor, short term illnesses (like a cold or flu) that prevent you from attending class or writing an exam.

 Students in graduate studies often have complex responsibilities outside their life as a student.
-Work, family, and health can all require attention, and may interrupt a student's program of study and research.
-Accordingly, we have instituted a number of policies to help students manage their complex lives.
+Work, family and health can all require attention and may interrupt a student's program of study and research.

-We also suggest that students inform their graduate programs and their senior supervisors of impending problems and interruptions.
+Students should inform their graduate programs and senior supervisors of impending disruptions to their graduate studies.
 Please review the graduate students leaves and withdrawal policy for further information.
+To be fair to all students, rules and deadlines related to these policies are strictly followed.

-The completed note should state the limitations caused by your sickness (e.g. requires bed rest, will not be able to sit for extended periods, cannot concentrate, etc).
+• If a sick note is required for illnesses lasting more than five consecutive days, please bring a Certificate of Illness to your physician for completion, especially if it is required for midterms, term papers or final exams.
+The completed note should state the limitations caused by your sickness (e.g. requires bed rest, will not be able to sit for extended periods, cannot concentrate, etc.).
+Please note that most clinics charge an administrative fee for sick notes.

 • HCS staff cannot validate notes from external clinics.
 If your instructor is not satisfied with the sick note you have provided, you need to return to your treating physician.